 display the text: “Pages”.
 If the value is empty (”), no heading

 appears; for example, ‘title_li=My

 Pages’ displays the heading my Pages above the page

 Page lists appear in an unordered list (or bulleted list).
 Whichever term you use, an unordered list is a list with a bullet point in front of every page link.

 The following tag and query string displays a list of pages without the text heading Pages.
 In other words, this tag displays no title at the top of the page’s link list:

 <?php wp_list_pages('title_li='); ?>

-The following tag and query string displays the list of pages sorted by the date when they were created; the date also displays along with the page name:
+The following tag and query string displays the list of pages sorted by the date when they were created; the date also appears along with the page name: